git-cola/git-cola.github.io/share/doc/git-cola/html/sources/relnotes.txt

 * `git cola`'s Bookmarks widget can now be used to set a "Default Repository".
   Under the hood, we set the `cola.defaultrepo` configuration variable.
-  The default repository is used whenever `git cola` is launched outside of a Git repostiory.
+  The default repository is used whenever `git cola` is launched outside of a Git repository.
 When unset, or when set to a bogus value, `git cola` will prompt for a repository, as it previously did.

   https://github.com/git-cola/git-cola/issues/513